NatLabRockies/SAM/doc/source/electricity-rates-and-load/electricity_purchases.rst

 **Annual minimum charge, $**
   The minimum annual charge for Year 1.
 If the annual electricity bill with system for Year 1 is less than the minimum value, SAM sets the Year 1 annual bill to the minimum value.
 For the purposes of the annual minimum charge, the year starts January 1 and ends December 31.
 The annual minimum charge does not affect the monthly electricity bill.

 .. note:: Like all of the dollar values on the Electricity Rates page, the minimum charge amounts are Year 1 values.
-If you apply an annual minimum charge, the monthly electricity bill with system data shown in the :doc:`Results <utility_bill_results>` does not reflect the annual minimum charge.
+If you apply an annual minimum charge, the monthly electricity bill with system data shown in the :doc:`Results <electricity_bill_results>` does not reflect the annual minimum charge.

 Annual Escalation
 ~~~~~~~~~~~~~~~~~